solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

     ```

     where `Signature` and `VersionedMessage` are defined in `solana-sdk`.
-2. Transaction serialized side must be less than or equal to 1232 bytes.
+2. Transaction serialized size must be less than or equal to 1232 bytes.
 3. Transaction signatures must be valid and in the same order as the static
    account keys in the `VersionedMessage`.
 4. Transaction must have exactly the number of required signatures from the